-Start at the Las Calonias Amphitheater, right next to the Grand Junction Botanical Gardens.
+Start at the Las Colonias Amphitheater, right next to the Grand Junction Botanical Gardens.
 From the parking lot, hop on the trail and start heading west.
 In front of you and to your left, stunning views of the river and of Colorado National Monument’s red rock canyons will accompany you the entire way.

 Watson Island is one of Grand Junction’s 33 designated parks.
 Covered with large oak trees that thrive from the river, Watson Island is also a fun and challenging frisbee golf course.
 Even if you’re not playing, the paved paths that navigate this little island make a perfect scenic stroll that doesn’t stray too far from the parking lot.